According to the American Cancer Society, approximately 3,000 people are diagnosed with mesothelioma in the United States each year.

 While there are different forms of mesothelioma, there are some things that are true for all forms of the disease.
-Mesothelioma is almost always caused by asbestos exposure decades prior to diagnosis; mesothelioma is difficult to treat; and mesothelioma patients have the right to explore their legal options.
+It's almost always caused by asbestos exposure decades prior to diagnosis; it's difficult to treat; and patients have the right to explore their legal options.

 Different Types of Mesothelioma